openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 #### 500 Internal Server Error

-This status code is returned when an unnexpected error has occurred in the Identity service implementation.
+This status code is returned when an unexpected error has occurred in the Identity service implementation.

 #### 501 Not Implemented